-Grumbling slightly at the observation, John pulled back out of the house and stood aside to allow his bruise to inspect the house.
-If it wasn’t Clean to his standards, he knew they would be spending the next week at the hotel while a S&G clear d cleaning team got the house ready.
-Rather than coo, his heels by the car, the sentinel took the time to look over the yard surrounding their house.
+Grumbling slightly at the observation, John pulled back out of the house and stood aside to allow his Guide to inspect the house.
+If it wasn’t clean to his standards, he knew they would be spending the next week at the hotel while an S&G cleared cleaning team got the house ready.
+Rather than cool his heels by the car, the sentinel took the time to look over the yard surrounding their house.

 Large flat grass and a few shrubs, the yard was nothing to write home about.
 Boring, but easy to care for, John decided.
-Since they didn’t own a lawn mower, he would have to see how yards on base were dealt with.
-If the guys taking care of the other green spaces were willing to deal with theirs, great.
+Since they didn’t own a lawnmower, he would have to see how the other yards on the base were dealt with.
+If the guys taking care of the green spaces were willing to deal with theirs, great.
 One less chore.

 Turning his attention to his Guide, John could hear Rodney talking on the phone to someone.
 From what he could figure out, there was going to be a cleaning crew coming out that night.
 Wincing at the thought, John moved back to the car.
 It looked as if they would be back at the hotel for dinner.

 “… and they used synthetics to clean with before bug bombing the house and closing it up.
-I want the cleaning team to clean the vents as well as the surfaces.
+I want the cleaning team to clean the length of the vents as well as scrubbing all the surfaces.
 I have no idea how the Housing Authority can call this mess Sentinel safe,” Rodney growled as he closed his phone down.

 John winced at that.
 He had been damn lucky his stunt with checking out the house hadn’t bit him.
 Bug spray was some nasty shit.
 “Did they tell you how long it would take to get the house ready?”

 “Seventy-two hours.
 At least,” Rodney reported.
 “Let’s get back to the housing authority.
 I need to talk to the moron in charge.”